dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.4.2 Unicode character escape sequences

 A Unicode escape sequence represents a Unicode code point.
-Unicode escape sequences are processed in identifiers ([§7.4.3](lexical-structure.md#743-identifiers)), character literals ([§7.4.5.5](lexical-structure.md#7455-character-literals)), regular string literals ([§7.4.5.6](lexical-structure.md#7456-string-literals)), and interpolated regular string expressions (§interpolated-string-expressions).
+Unicode escape sequences are processed in identifiers ([§7.4.3](lexical-structure.md#743-identifiers)), character literals ([§7.4.5.5](lexical-structure.md#7455-character-literals)), regular string literals ([§7.4.5.6](lexical-structure.md#7456-string-literals)), and interpolated regular string expressions ([§12.7.3](expressions.md#1273-interpolated-string-expressions)).
 A Unicode escape sequence is not processed in any other location (for example, to form an operator, punctuator, or keyword).

 ```ANTLR
 fragment Unicode_Escape_Sequence